develop-me/bootcamp--week-09-10--react/challenges/03-api/01-ajax/README.md

 ## Challenges

 **Make sure you get the appropriate output**: you shouldn't have any stray `data` properties lying around.

+After you've got a challenge working, comment it out and move onto the next one.
+Otherwise later challenges (such as `DELETE`) can cause issues with earlier ones.

 1) Use `console.log()` to output an array with all of your article data from the API: